-She holds multiple degrees including a Graduate Certificate in Higher Education and is currently completing her PhD in the area of vestibular symptoms experienced by people with Multiple Sclerosis.
+She holds multiple degrees a PhD, Master of Clinical Neurological Rehabilitation and a Graduate Certificate in Higher Education.
+Her PhD focused on Dizziness in people with Multiple Sclerosis - exploring impacts on function.
 She is actively engaged in ongoing research exploring the signs and symptoms of people complaining of dizziness across the spectrum of musculoskeletal to neurological pathologies.
-Recently she was successful to obtain funding to develop the first vestibular and balance testing research facility in a Queensland University.
-This will provide the opportunity for more advanced testing and interpretive research for the dizzy person.
+She is the lead Physiotherapy researcher in Queensland's only fully equipped vestibular and balance testing laboratory at UQ.
+This unit is leading the way for integrative exploration of causes of dizziness, imbalance and benefits of novel treatment strategies for the dizzy person.

-Natalie has focused her physiotherapy skills and teaching for over 14 years to the fields of Neurological Rehabilitation and Vestibular physiotherapy.
+Natalie has focused her physiotherapy skills and teaching for over 20 years to the fields of Neurological Rehabilitation and Vestibular physiotherapy.
 She holds a Masters in Neurological Physiotherapy, has completed advanced training in the area of vestibular rehabilitation and regularly attends both national and international conferences related to vestibular dysfunction.
 Natalie previously held the position of Assistant Director of Physiotherapy (Rehabilitation) at the Gold Coast Hospital (2004‐ 2012), where she instigated and managed the physiotherapy service for Vestibular Clients and now manages a private vestibular caseload via Back in Balance Vestibular Physiotherapy.

-For the last 13 years Natalie has delivered curriculum related to vestibular dysfunction at various universities including undergraduate level at Bond University, Griffith University and University of Queensland, as well as conducting post‐graduate training throughout Australia.
+For the last 18 years Natalie has delivered curriculum related to vestibular dysfunction at various universities including undergraduate level at Bond University, Griffith University and University of Queensland, as well as conducting post‐graduate training throughout Australia.
 Natalie currently holds the position of Assistant Professor of Physiotherapy (Neurology) at Bond University and is an APA Titled Neurological Physiotherapist.

-Leia has over 10 years experience working with individuals with neurological and vestibular disorders in both the public and private sectors.
-She currently works as an Advanced Physiotherapist in the ENT Service at Logan Hospital, where she functions as a primary contact vestibular physiotherapist.
+Leia has over 18 years experience working with individuals with neurological and vestibular disorders in both the public and private sectors.
+She currently works as a Consultant Vestibular Physiotherapist in the ENT Service at Logan Hospital, where she functions as a primary contact vestibular physiotherapist.
 Leia also manages a private vestibular caseload at Back in Balance Vestibular Physiotherapy.
 Previous roles have included the Assistant Director of Physiotherapy (Rehabilitation) at the Gold Coast Hospital (2013-2016) and Senior Physiotherapist at the Falls and Balance Clinic.
 With her extensive clinical background, Leia has been invited to speak at multiple conferences, including The Neuro-Otology Society of Australia Annual Meeting, Audiology Australia National Conference and Queensland Acoustic Neuroma Conference.
 Leia has completed a Graduate Diploma of Neurological Rehabilitation and is an APA Titled Neurological Physiotherapist.

-Dr Ann Rahman
+Dr Ann Rahmann